Afik: History

 Kibbutz Afik, affiliated with Ihud HaKvutzot VeHaKibbutzim, was established near the site of the abandoned Syrian village of Fiq on 8 May 1972.
 It falls under the municipal jurisdiction of the Golan Regional Council, and the Fik Airfield is located nearby.

 Economy

 Economic branches include agriculture (seasonal vegetables, pulses, and fruit orchards), dairy cattle and chicken coops.
 The kibbutz also operates several factories in partnership with Yifat such as Afic Printing Solutions, which produces toners and ink cartridges.
 Afik shares ownership of Hamat Gader, a hot mineral springs health resort, with three other kibbutzim.
 Another source of employment is the Orhan Afik guesthouse.

+Transportation

+The Golan Regional Council operates five buses per day from Afik to the Israeli city of Tiberias.
+The bus line begins at Geshur, and also stops at Giv'at Yoav, Bnei Yehuda, Ne'ot Golan, Metzar, Kfar Haruv, and Mevo Hama.
+The bus ride to Tiberias takes approximately 45 minutes.
+Egged also operates eight buses per day from Afik to Beit She'an (and ultimately all the way to Jerusalem).
+Afik is also located close to Highway 98, the primary road through the Golan Heights.